Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 * Reference Tuleap artifacts in GitLab commit messages
 * Reference Tuleap artifacts in GitLab merge request title or description
 * Reference Tuleap artifacts in GitLab tag message
+* Reference Tuleap artifacts in GitLab branch name

-To link your commit (or merge request or tag) to the Tuleap artifact of your choice, you must add the keyword ``TULEAP-<artifact_id>`` (case-sensitive) to your commit message (or merge request title/description).
+To link your commit (or merge request or tag or branch) to the Tuleap artifact of your choice, you must add the keyword ``TULEAP-<artifact_id>`` (case-sensitive) to your commit message (or merge request title/description).
-You can reference as many artifacts as you want in the same commit message (or merge request title/description).
+You can reference as many artifacts as you want in the same commit message (or merge request title/description or tag message).
+You can reference only one artifact in a branch name.

 Reference a Tuleap artifact in GitLab commit
 `````````````````````````````````````````````